 If you chose either of the “pay at circulation desk” options, you’re almost done!
 Hit “print” on the print menu, then head up to the circulation desk (the one on your left as you walk into the upper level).
 You’ll tell one of our lovely library employees what print job you sent; they’ll tell you how much it costs; and after you turn over the coins, they’ll turn over the print job.
 Voila!

 If you chose to “log in to pay,” after you hit “Print,” a little box will pop up, prompting you to login.
-This is where you should enter your Net ID and password, wait for another little box to pop up and hit “print” again.
+This is where you should enter your Net ID and password, wait for another little box to pop up, showing the price that will be charged to your student account and hit “print” again.
 This will let you know that your job had been sent to the release station.

 That sounds easy enough.
 Where’s the release station?

 The release stations (there are two) are each located in between the two printers, near the Circulation Desk on the upper level.
-If you are standing facing the printers, the release station on your left is for black & white printing, and the one on your right is for color printing.
 Login at the release stations with your Net ID/password.
 You should see your print jobs waiting in your queue, and from there you can send the ones you want to the printer.

 Release stations.
 Check.
 Once I do that step, where will my print job come out?